loicdescotte/pureWebappSample/Readme.md

 Simple http4s + Doobie + Cats Effect (IO monad) + Circe POC to show how to build a purely functional web application in Scala (only pure functions, no mutable state).

-This is just an example to show how to retrieve a stock value in a database, validate this value ( > 0) and return a result as json.
+This is just an example to show how to retrieve and update a stock value in a database, validate this value ( > 0) and return a result as json.

 Pure functions make no side effect and always give the same output for the same input.